artjcod/TennisMatch/README.md

    13. The Tie-Break ends as soon as a player gets a least 7 points and 2 points more than his opponent.
    14. The player who wins the Tie-Break wins the Set.

+   The outcome of this implementation is a tennis score table as below :

+                 Player Name      Set 1  Set 2  Set 3  Set 4  Set 5
+                 Serena Williams  6      6(8)   6(6)   5      0
+                 Ones Jabeur      3      6(6)   6(8)   7      6

 👉For more information see [Tennis scoring system](https://en.wikipedia.org/wiki/Tennis_scoring_system)

 ### Authors 📚